w3f/Grants-Program/applications/scaffold-dot.md

 Please include:

-- How you intend to continue development after the Fast-Grant
+- How you intend to continue development after the Fast-Grant Fast-Grant success will set us up for OpenGov Treasury proposals if further development is needed
 - Any plans for seeking additional funding (other grants, VC funding, etc.)
+Not at the moment.
+Just want to build this thing quickly.
-- Your vision for the project's growth and impact in the Polkadot ecosystem
+- Your vision for the project's growth and impact in the Polkadot ecosystem Polkadot Hub is coming, let's have things ready for various skill level devs to deploy there quickly.
+Scaffold-DOT should be useful for tinkerers and hackathons.
+Scaffold-eth has speedrunethereum, a series of challenges that introduce devs to the toolkit and get progressively more challenging.
+Could be cool to have something similar.

 ## ℹ️ Additional Information